Feature engagement

 - How many times the feature has been used

-- Which environments, customers, or countries the usage came from
+- Which environments, customers, or locations the usage came from

 - How usage changes over time